Ryan Goins: Atlanta Braves

 On February 26, 2021, Goins signed a minor league contract with the Atlanta Braves organization.
 Goins spent the year with the Triple-A Gwinnett Stripers, slashing .233/.305/.330 with 6 home runs and 35 RBI in 91 games with the team.
 He elected minor league free agency following the season on November 7.

 On March 13, 2022, Goins re-signed with the Braves organization on a new minor league deal.
 On August 16, 2022, Goins' contract was selected from Triple-A Gwinnett.
 He didn't appear in a game and was designated for assignment on August 22, later clearing waivers and being sent outright to Gwinnett on August 28.
 On the year, he played in 90 games for Triple-A Gwinnett, slashing .217/.244/.257 with no home runs and 25 RBI.
 On October 17, Goins elected free agency.

 Kansas City Royals (second stint)

 On January 31, 2023, Goins signed a minor league contract with the Kansas City Royals organization.
 On October 4, Goins was released by the Royals without making any appearances for the organization.

 On October 9, 2023, Goins announced on Twitter that he was retiring from professional baseball.

 Post-playing career

 Los Angeles Angels

 On November 8, 2023, it was reported that Goins would make his coaching debut as an infield coach for the Los Angeles Angels, under their newly hired manager, Ron Washington.

 On June 27, 2025, Goins was named the Angels' interim bench coach for the remainder of the 2025 season after Ray Montgomery assumed managerial duties following a medical leave of absence by Washington.

+San Diego Padres

+On December 9, 2025, the San Diego Padres hired Goins to serve as an infield instructor under new manager Craig Stammen.